scopegeneral/MiniProjects/README.md

 • Achieved an accuracy of 87% on the test data from IMDb while the state of the art was at 89.9%

+sentiment_analysis.py is the script.
 This Code was inspired from the blog https://machinelearningmastery.com/predict-sentiment-movie-reviews-using-deep-learning/ by Jason Brownlee

 # 4. OpenAI Gym Experiments
 • Implemented Q-learning agents using TensorFlow for both ‘Frozenlake’ and ‘Cartpole’ environments

 • Implemented a Genetic Algorithm from scratch to train a neural network for the ‘Cartpole’ environment

+frozenlake-ql.py is the script containing Qlearning agent for Frozenlake cartpole-ql.py is the script containing Qlearning agent for Cartpole ga.py contains the genetic algorithm for Frozenlake

 Not great results but atleast I tried.
 The codes are inspired from the OpenAI submissions for the respective environments